beanapologist/Jump-Diffusion-Engine/README.md

 Δ*   : Λ = f(Δ),  f′(Δ*) > 0
 the bowl, the stable held place

+Use engine.py to answer:
+    1. Where the system wants to go (fixed points)
+	2. How strongly is it held there (basin depth)
+	3. How often does it escapes (risk)
+	4. Where it spends most of its time (stationary density)

 ## Use Cases
 Use on any system that needs to maintain a "steady state" while being bombarded by both constant noise and sudden, unpredictable shocks.